4 min read

 Third party tools

-Like our very own competitor speed report!
-This uses the Chrome UX API to retrieve the information.
+Like our own website speed comparison tool.
+It uses the Chrome UX API to retrieve the information.

 Conclusion - Why you should care